-In the Religious Education (R.E.) strand of Healthy Mind, Healthy Body, staff are directed to teach the twenty-four statutory dispositions that come from the Birmingham Agreed Syllabus as well as two different religions per year group; our tailored curriculum fully complies with the Birmingham Agreed Syllabus.
+In the Religious Education (R.E.) strand of Healthy Mind, Healthy Body, staff are directed to teach the twenty-four statutory dispositions that come from the Birmingham Agreed Syllabus.

-The aim is that in one year group, the religion will be introduced and children will become familiar with its features and in the second year group, the religion will become embedded.
 Children visit religious places of worship during their time at Featherstone as stipulated in the Healthy Mind, Healthy Body curriculum and Featherstone Enrichment Programme.